Henri Cartier-Bresson and the Discipline of Seeing

 EARLY YEARS

-The following is about my learnings from the master and how you can implement his way of working into your work.
+The following outlines my learnings from the master and how you can implement his way of working in your own work.
 What was it that captivated my heart and so many others around the world?
-I’m a wedding photojournalist so much of what I have written below is geared toward that genre, but you can use it toward whatever you like to shoot.
+I’m a wedding photojournalist, so much of what I have written below is geared toward that genre, but you can use it toward whatever you like to shoot.

 To this day, his work mesmerizes me.
-His stunning street photography from the 1930s was the first of his work that floored me; it was and still is so visually exciting.
+His stunning street photography from the 1930s was the first of his works to floor me; it is and still is so visually exciting.
 One of the early owners of a 35mm Leica rangefinder, Henri Cartier-Bresson, is, in my opinion, the master of unposed or candid photography.

 Paris, 1952. © Henri-Cartier Bresson / Magnum Photos